LOCAL RETAILES OF BEER, WINE, AND SPIRITS have a significant economic impact to the MASSACHUSETTS and national economy.

-In Massachusetts, the industry and its employees pay over $1.08 billion in state and local taxes, and an additional $1.84 billion in federal taxes.
+Independent retailers of alcohol beverages are part of an industry that contributes over $1.77 billion in state and local taxes and other fees, and an additional $1.84 billion in federal taxes.

 THREE-TIER SYSTEM UPHOLDS PUBLIC SAFETY

 Alcohol beverages are a controlled substance that must be handled with care to prevent over consumption, underage drinking and stop adulterated product from reaching the market place.
-Independent spirits retailers are the local face of the hospitality industry and are the last to handle beverage alcohol products before they reach consumers over the age of 21.
+Independent spirits retailers are also the local face of the industry and they are the last to handle beverage alcohol products before it reaches consumers over the age of 21.
 This action requires great responsibility that is not taken lightly at the local store.
 As an integral link in the Three-Tier System of suppliers, distributors and retailers, independent retailers promote the responsible use of alcohol products.
-Independent package stores engage with local, state and federal officials on the policies and regulations that affect their businesses, while continuing to provide an unprecedented variety of products and high-quality service to their customers.
+Independent package stores also engage with local, state and federal officials on the policies and regulations that affect their businesses, while continuing to provide an unprecedented variety of products and high-quality service to consumers.

 iJohn Dunham & Associates.
 2018 Economic Impact Study of America’s Beer, Wine and Spirits Retailers.
 New York, July 2016.

-iiAll jobs in off and on-premise include both independent retailers and full-service restaurants and drinking places are included as these businesses depend on the sale of alcohol for a substantial portion of their revenues and profits.
-In all other locations, this analysis examines on-premise retail alcohol beverage sales accounting for full time and equivalent jobs related solely to the sale of alcohol.
+iiAll jobs in off and on-premise include both independent retailers and full-service restaurants and drinking places as these businesses depend on the sale of alcohol for a substantial portion of their revenues and profits.
+In all other locations, this analysis examines off-premise retail alcohol beverage sales accounting for full time and equivalent jobs related solely to the sale of alcohol by independent retailers.